Julius-Ulee/Announcements-Anime/README.md

 <td colspan="2">📙 Description :</td></tr>
 <tr>
 <td colspan="2">
-<p align="center">True Cross Academy is busy with preparations for the school<br>festival.
-Renzo Shima and Rin try to find partners to<br>attend the music festival and dance party with, but they<br>are continually rejected.
-Unwilling to give up, Rin attempts to<br>invite Izumo.
-But she flat out declines because the annual<br>Exorcist Certification Exam is approaching.
-However, Shiemi, who has passed<br>the school's transfer exam and has become their classmate, appears<br>before a completely depressed Shima and Rin.</p>
+<p align="center">True Cross Academy is busy with preparations for the school festival.
+Renzo Shima and Rin<br>try to find partners to attend the music festival and dance party with, but they<br>are continually rejected.
+Unwilling to give up, Rin attempts to invite Izumo.
+But she flat<br>out declines because the annual Exorcist Certification Exam is approaching.
+However, Shiemi, who has passed<br>the school's transfer exam and has become their classmate, appears before a completely depressed Shima<br>and Rin.</p>
 </td>
 </tr>
 </table>